dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/11_Spatial Anchor/1_Anchors.md

-# Anchors Scene
+# Anchors

-## Anchors

-The Anchors scene is a part of an SDK that provides an interactive demonstration of working with Spatial Anchors.
-The experience enables users to create, place, save, and reload anchors within the augmented reality environment.
+The **Anchors** scene within the XREAL SDK offers an interactive demonstration of how to work with Spatial Anchors using AR Foundation.
+This experience allows users to create, position, save, and reload anchors within an augmented reality environment, providing a practical understanding of anchoring virtual content to real-world positions.

-To access the "MappingExample" scene, follow these steps:

-1. After importing the SDK package into your Unity project, navigate to the "Scenes" folder in the Project window.
-2. Locate and open the "MappingExample" scene.
-3. Explore the scene hierarchy and components to understand how the `AnchorItem` script is used.
-4. Run the scene in the Unity Editor or build it for your device to see the Spatial Anchor functionality in action.

-大纲

-Overview

-​	看完这个教程，你应该会如何create、save、remove、erase、load anchor。以及一些小的应用，比如如何在anchor上绑定虚拟物体。

 ### Experience Flow

 ⚠️等demo制作完成后，录制一个新的gif

-为了快速体验anchor的效果，你可以直接下载这个APK。并按照以下步骤来体验anchor的各种操作。如果你想进一步开发，可以查看下一节的Developer Guide。
+⚠️打包一个APK

+To quickly experience the functionality of anchors, download the provided APK and follow the steps below to explore various anchor operations.
+For those interested in further development, please refer to the Developer Guide in the next section.

-**2.Create an Anchor**
+**1.Create an Anchor**

-Three anchor options will appear.
-Users can select any of these anchors using a hand-held controller and then position the anchor in a specific location within the real world.
+When users click the Create button, an anchor will appear.
+They can then use a phone or Beam Pro as a controller to position the anchor anywhere within the real world.

-**3.Scanning the Surroundings**
+**2.Scanning the Surroundings**

 Before saving the anchor, users are advised to observe the surroundings by simply looking around while wearing the headset.
 This step ensures that sufficient feature points are collected, enhancing the stability and accuracy of the anchor.
 During the process, the quality indicator will distribute some capsules evenly around the anchor.
 The capsules represent the quality of the feature points in different directions around the anchor.